oliviawong1/Equation_Game/README.md

 ### How to Quit the Game
-To exit the game at any time, type: `quit` and press Enter. <br> After quitting, a final message will appear showing:
+You can exit the game at any time by typing `quit` and pressing Enter.
+The game will then show a summary, which includes:

-- Your final score
+- Your total score
-- Your percentage score
+- Your score as a percentage
-- Feedback based on your overall performance:
+- Feedback based on your performance:
-  - Well done!
+  - Well done! - if you got everything right (100%)
-  - Good try
+  - Good try - if you scored 60% or more
-  - Keep practising
+  - Keep practising - if your score was below 60%

 <div align="right"><kbd><a href="#table-of-contents">↑ Back to top ↑</a></kbd></div>